Sony UBP-X500 4K Ultra HD Blu-ray player review

 While you can adjust a myriad of settings, if you don’t fancy wasting time tweaking, you can easily plug-in and play.
 Of course, it’s a good idea to have a go at tweaking it to your set-up.

 Sony recommends updating it every few months, which can prove a challenge.
-It doesn’t have Wi-Fi built-in, so you either need to download the update to a USB memory stick or connect an Ethernet cable.
+That said, the Sony UBP-X500 doesn’t have Wi-Fi built-in, so you either need to download the update to a USB memory stick or connect an Ethernet cable.

 Also, the lack of Wi-Fi means there are no apps.
 If you enjoy Netflix or Prime, you’ll need to use your existing method.
 For the price, this is another negative, albeit a small one.

 If you’re buying your first Blu-ray player or purchasing another one for the bedroom or kitchen, then consider the Sony UBP-X500.
-It’s compact, affordable and will slot in nicely!
+It’s fairly small and so will fit right in!

 We’d like to see some more controls on the unit as adding another remote to the pile isn’t the best idea.
 That said, the remote is well designed even with it’s classic Sony look.